theupdateframework/taps/candidate-tuf-versions.md

 # Abstract

 This TAP clarifies how to manage updates to the TUF spec that include non-backwards compatible (breaking) changes.
-This TAP will define a procedure for TUF clients to ensure that they are using a compatible version of the TUF spec before performing updates.
+Breaking changes mean that a client and server must implement the changes at the same time in order to continue functioning as expected.
+This TAP will define a procedure for TUF clients to ensure that their version of the TUF spec is compatible with the metadata they download.

 # Motivation

 Various TAPs, including TAPs 3 and 8 include changes that will make clients using the old version of the spec incompatible with servers using the new version.
 This TAP defines a procedure to ensure that clients are not missing important features to ensure the security of updates.
+This TAP will need to be implemented by clients before they update to a version of TUF that is not backwards compatible.

 # Rationale

+This TAP clarifies that spec versions should be based on [semantic versioning](https://semver.org/), with version numbers in the format MAJOR.MINOR.PATCH.
+This is a standard format used in other open source projects, and makes the version numbers consistent and easily understood.

 Breaking changes should only occur during a major release of the TUF spec (1.x.x to 2.x.x).
-The client should check the major version when the root metadata is downloaded, and if a new version is found update the client before performing any software updates.
+The client should check the major version in the root metadata when the root metadata is downloaded.
+If a new major version is found the client must update to the new spec-version before performing any software updates.

-Additionally, this TAP clarifies how TUF version numbers should be determined.
-For clarity, semantic versioning is used to determine version numbers that can be easily be understood.

 # Specification

 The root metadata already contains the TUF spec-version.
-The client shall compare the spec-version in the root metadata (server spec-version) with the spec-version of the local client (client spec-version).
+After downloading the root metadata, the client shall compare the spec-version in the root metadata (server spec-version) with the spec-version of the local client (client spec-version).
 The client shall then proceed as described below.

 ## Procedure